CristinaMora/EnemyBehaviourFramework-2D/readme.md

     - *True:* If the movement is accelerated, the speed will increase:
       - *Goal Speed:* This is the maximum speed the object will reach after accelerating.
-      - *Interpolation Time:* This is the time it takes for the object to go from speed 0 to its target speed.
+      - *Interpolation Time:* This is the time it takes for the object to go from actual speed to its target speed.
       - *Easing Function:* Defines how the acceleration behaves.

 - **Circular Actuator**: